wanjawischmeier/realtime-translation-backend/README.md

 - [x] Add admin acc
   - [x] Ability to force close rooms as admin
 - [ ] Help markdown file (@whoami)
-- [ ] Ending process does not work properly some threads seems to stay running
 - [x] Translation worker should only try to fetch the most recent n sentences (in reverse order, so most recent first)

+## For potential future updates
+- [ ] Fix: Ending process does not work properly some threads seems to stay running
+  - Fix CTRL-C
+- [ ] (Pause fetch loop when connected host is not streaming?)
+- [ ] Fix: Multiple hosts not allowed error
+  - Very rare, have not been able to pin it down
+  - Is maybe fine for now as rooms can be restarted